hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

 Beta.
 There are still a few chapters and appendices I want to write.
 In particular, the following are currently missing:

-* General principles for formulating mathematical structures as PureScript type classes
 * A glossary
 * A diagram with an overview of this hierarchy